 A meta, non-character example would be Kennedy Cartoons, one of the studios that produced animation for the series.
 They actually got fired because their animation was not up to par, and fans still brand the Kennedy-animated episodes of TTA as bad episodes animation-wise.
 Not that it doesn't have its fans, however.
 Kennedy Cartoons is still slightly better than Encore Cartoons.

-Voice acting-wise in America, there are those who feel that the show went downhill when John Kassir voiced Buster Bunny after Charlie Adler quit (even though the episodes Kassir was in were the last new ones to be made before Animaniacs premiered).
+Voice acting-wise in English-speaking countries, there are those who feel that the show went downhill when John Kassir voiced Buster Bunny after Charlie Adler quit (even though the episodes Kassir was in were the last new ones to be made before Animaniacs premiered).

 Unintentionally Sympathetic: In "Prom-ise Her Anything", Montana Max is being legitimately stalked by Elmyra, who wants him to go to the prom with her.
 He does not have feelings for her, and does not even want to go to the dance.
 But because Max is the Designated Villain he is shown as being in the wrong for rejecting Elmyra.